Analysis: What's Up With the Ending?

 You will probably remember the ending to this book for the rest of your life.
 Thanks a lot, Steinbeck.
 No—really.
 Thank you.
 This ending is incredible.

 The image of Rose of Sharon nursing the half-starved man with her breast milk is perhaps one of the most startling and moving images in all of literature.
 But what does it all mean?
 Well, we don't know about you, but this ending makes us think about new life, second chances, and the innate kindness that lies within all people.

 Even though having another mouth to feed would have been totally problematic for the Joads, everyone is excited for Rose of Sharon's baby.
 Babies represent new life, a fresh start, a blank slate, and they usually are really good a bringing families together.
-The fact that Rose of Sharon's baby does not survive reveals just how gloomy, just how unbearable conditions are in California.
-A pregnant woman like Rose of Sharon who doesn't have enough to eat and who is constantly on the move cannot bring forth a healthy baby.
+And the fact that Rose of Sharon's baby does not survive reveals just how gloomy, just how unbearable conditions are in California.
+A pregnant woman like Rose of Sharon who doesn't have enough to eat and who is constantly on the move can't bring forth a healthy baby.

-Steinbeck could have ended the novel with Rose of Sharon giving birth amidst the rising floodwaters, but he did not.
+Steinbeck could have ended the novel with Rose of Sharon giving birth amidst the rising floodwaters, but he didn't.
 He wanted to leave us with one last thought, one last image, and it's arguable if this last image is a sign of hope or of desperation.
 You'll have to chew on that.

-No doubt, this last image is a moving one, and one that will spark lots of debate.
+This last image is an incredibly moving one, and one that will spark lots of debate.
 We readers desperately want to know how the Joads turn out in the end.
 We never find out, but there's something about the mysterious smile that creeps across Rose of Sharon's face that makes us feel a little bit better.

 So, we leave it up to you, Shmoopers.
 Pull apart this scene, dissect it, observe, and discuss with your fellow scholars.
 Why do you think Steinbeck ends the novel with this image?